SyCode7/depsky/DepSky/README.txt

 - If you want to test DepSky storing all data and metadata localy, you need to run first the local server at /src/depskys/clouds/drivers/localStorageService/ServerThread.java.
 To do this just run the script Run_LocalStorage.sh.
 This server will receive all requests at ip 127.0.0.1 and port 5555.

+To run DepSky locally on Windows

+Install java and verify installation at command line using the command "java --version" (JClouds requires java 1.6 or higher)

+1)Click on server.bat and follow instructions
+2)Click on client.bat and follow instructions

+Server can handle upto 6 clients specified by Id each id represents seperate user.
+You can simulate data integrity, data availability by manually editing files or deleting it in ds_local.
+4 clouds are represented as 4 folders.

 To more information see https://code.google.com/p/depsky/wiki/DepSky.